 The Beginnings of My Financial Experience

 My parents were not just unfortunate when it came to their prior circumstances.
-They were also financially irresponsible.
+They were also financially illiterate.
 That was a problem, because it led our family through some bad financial times.

 These bad spending habits led my parents to have an ever accumulating amount of debt, which became a massive problem when my dad was fired from his nuclear engineer job.